What are e-cigarettes/vaping devices?

 These battery-powered devices that come in many different shapes and sizes, deliver varying level of nicotine, flavoring or THC (the psychoactive compound in marijuana) to the user in the form of an aerosol.

-How prevalent is vaping?
+How prevalent is vaping by youth?

 Can other substances besides nicotine be vaped?